Oklahoma Lottery announces where $1 million Mega Millions ticket was sold - NewsBreak

 Oklahoma Lottery announces where $1 million Mega Millions ticket was sold

 TULSA, Okla. — Check your tickets.
-The Oklahoma Lottery says a Mega Millions ticket worth $1 million from Friday’s drawing was sold in Elgin.
+The Oklahoma Lottery says a Mega Millions ticket worth $1 million from Friday’s drawing was sold in Elgin, which is about 15 miles outside of Lawton.

 According to the Mega Millions website, 26 people matched five of the white balls to win $1 million.
 There were two winners in Florida, Georgia, Minnesota, North Carolina and Texas.
 Other $1 million winners were in California, Illinois, Kentucky, Louisiana, Michigan, New Hampshire, New York, Oklahoma, Pennsylvania and Wisconsin.